Kasey Kahne: Hendrick Motorsports (2012–2017)

 He qualified for the Chase, but any chance of him winning ended with a crash at Loudon.
-Early in the 2013 Sylvania 300, Kahne got loose, wheel-hopped and hit a barrier extremely hard.
-Kahne was uninjured but caused controversy when he acted like he could not hear a reporter in his interview which led many to speculate that Kahne suffered a head injury.
+Early in the 2013 Sylvania 300, Kahne got loose, wheel-hopped, and hit a barrier extremely hard.
+Kahne was uninjured but caused controversy when he acted like he could not hear a reporter in his interview, which led many to speculate that Kahne suffered a head injury.
 Kahne apologized for causing the false alarm and said he was too angry to talk about it and that he was not injured.
+He later revealed on a February 2025 episode of The Dale Jr. Download that he had suffered a concussion.

 Kahne struggled in the first half of the 2014 season.
 He came close to a win at Pocono in June but hit the outside barrier late in the event, costing him his shot at the win.
-Kahne said that Kyle Busch was yet again responsible for the crash and Busch himself took responsibility that night.
-When Kahne heard that Busch apologized for the wreck he shrugged it off and said "I don't care to talk to him anymore about our wrecks.
+Kahne said that Kyle Busch was yet again responsible for the crash, and Busch himself took responsibility that night.
+When Kahne heard that Busch apologized for the wreck, he shrugged it off and said, "I don't care to talk to him anymore about our wrecks.
 Tired of his aggressiveness and the fact that his performances are affecting my own results."

-Kahne began ending rumors of his departure from Hendrick Motorsports with a sponsorship extension with Farmers Insurance for 12 races in the 2015–2017 seasons.
-At the Brickyard 400, Kahne led 70 laps due to great track position but lost the lead on a restart with 17 laps left to Jeff Gordon and ended up sixth.
+Kahne began ending rumors of his departure from Hendrick Motorsports with a sponsorship extension with Farmers Insurance for twelve races in the 2015–2017 seasons.
+At the Brickyard 400, Kahne led seventy laps due to great track position but lost the lead on a restart with seventeen laps left to Jeff Gordon and ended up sixth.

-At Atlanta, Kahne controlled the final 15 laps of the race.
+At Atlanta, Kahne controlled the final fifteen laps of the race.
 With three laps to go, it seemed like he lost it when a caution came out.
 He lost four spots on pit road, but after two more cautions, sped by Matt Kenseth and won the race to clench a spot in the Chase.
-It was his first only win of 2014.
-He finished 15th in the standings being eliminated from round 2 of the Chase.
+It was his first and only win of 2014.
+He finished fifteenth in the standings, being eliminated from round two of the Chase.
 Kahne received a three-year contract extension with HMS in November, which would run until the conclusion of the 2018 season.
-It was announced a day earlier that long time engineer and Jamie McMurray's 2014 crew chief, Keith Rodden, would return to HMS and replace Kenny Francis as Kahne's crew chief.
+It was announced a day earlier that long-time engineer and Jamie McMurray's 2014 crew chief, Keith Rodden, would return to HMS and replace Kenny Francis as Kahne's crew chief.
 Francis had been Kahne's crew chief since the 2005 NASCAR Nextel Cup race at Homestead-Miami Speedway.
 Replacing Francis ended the second-longest driver/crew chief pairing in NASCAR in the first two decades of the 21st century.